edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 ----------------
 Our policy is based on the following core principles

+- Keep within the law, including closing when required to do so
 - Follow the latest government guidance that applies to creative spaces, studios and technology companies
-- Follow any requirements imposed by Summerhall
+- Communicate and follow any requirements imposed by Summerhall
 - Risk assess activities
 - Advise users to keep their use of premises to essential use where possible and encourage "Hacking at Home"
 - Restrict occupancy through the use of a booking system to ensure 2m social distancing at all times